NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Examples

 \subsection{A non-planar two-loop massive diagram example}

-In this subsection, we show an example from the top quark phenomenology.
-The diagram is given in Fig. \ref{fig:The non-planar 2-loop 4-point diagram}.
-This nonplanar diagram is one of the most complicated two-loop diagrams contributing to the NNLO corrections for $tW$ production at hadron colliders in Ref.~\cite{Chen:2022pdw} (and the references therein).
+In this subsection, we discuss an example from the top quark phenomenology.
+The diagram is given in Figure \ref{fig:The non-planar 2-loop 4-point diagram}.
+This nonplanar diagram is one of the most complicated two-loop diagrams contributing to the NNLO corrections for $tW$ production at hadron colliders in~\cite{Chen:2022pdw} (and the references therein).